shead-custom-design/buildcat/docs/basic-setup.rst

     16:11:42 *** Listening on default...

-Note that we didn't have to specify the server address because the worker defaults to `127.0.0.1`.
+Note that we didn't have to specify the server address because the worker defaults to `127.0.0.1` too.
 Also, before starting the worker we changed the working directory to BUILDCAT_ROOT.
 This way, the worker knows where BUILDCAT_ROOT is located, without having to configure it.
-Once again, leave the worker running and open another command line console for the following steps.
+Like before, leave the worker running and open another command line for the following steps.

 Testing
 -------